fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Fixing potential issues we created by copy-pasting

 There are a few steps we need to change to create a more comprehensive Dockerfile.
-It may even be that the above example doesn't work in all cases because we skipped a step.
+It may even be that the above example doesn't work in all cases because we skipped an important step.

-We ran npm install on our machines, **node package manager** may install operating system specific dependencies during the install step.
-We may move non-functional parts with the COPY instruction.
-This can easily happen if we copy all of the node_modules into the image.
+When we ran npm install on our machine, in some cases **node package manager** may install operating system specific dependencies during the install step.
+We may accidentally move non-functional parts to the image with the COPY instruction.
+This can easily happen if we copy the <i>node_modules</i> directory into the image.

-This is critical to think about when we build our images.
-It's best to do most things, such as to run _npm install_ during the build process / inside the container rather than preparing them.
-The easy rule of thumb is to only copy the files that make sense to push into Github, no build artefacts or dependencies since those can be installed during the process.
+This is a critical thing to keep in mind when we build our images.
+It's best to do most things, such as to run _npm install_ during the build process <i>inside the container</i> rather than doing those in host macihne.
+The easy rule of thumb is to only copy the files that make sense to push into Github.
+Build artefacts or dependencies should not be copied since those can be installed during the build process.

-We can use .dockerignore to solve this.
+We can use <i>.dockerignore</i> to solve the problem.
 The file .dockerignore is very similar to .gitignore, you can use that to prevent unwanted files from being copied to your image.
-You place this file next to the Dockerfile.
-Here are example contents:
+The file should be placed next to the Dockerfile.
+Here is a possible content of <i>.dockerignore</i>

 ```
 .dockerignore